The First Medical Man in the Clutha District.

 DR HENRY MANNING,

 the surgeon superintendent, and the first doctor to practise in the Otago settlement.
 The boats discharged their passengers on to what was not then a muddy foreshore, but a fine pebbly beach with rippling blue waves right up to near where Cargill's Monument now stands.
 Further to the north the long, low lands extended in a sort of marsh or swamp from the site of the Supreme Court right along what are now Castle, Cumberland and King streets, and the whole of the north end of the town down to what is Pelichet Bay and Lake Logan.
 Between the cove and this swamp stood up the hill, which was later cut away and thrown into the sea, providing the reclamation material for the bulk of the business portion of the city.
 From the cove right down what is now Lower High street ran a pretty high, rocky bank, flanking Bell Hill, and from this extended outwards a beach, the upper part of which was afterwards occupied by the cattleyards.
 From the cove southwards — the whole of the Bond street of to-day being under water — extended a high, rocky bank as far as what is to-day Police street, and from here, with a wide sweep into the hill at Manor place, the swampy flat spread away round towards Anderson's Bay.
-When the people landed they found the "streets" consisted of pegs and string, which ran through fern, toi-toi, manuka and tutu, across the stream, and up and over the hill soon to be called Bell Hill, and afterwards cut away to allow of the passage of Princes street through what w r as for many-years called "the Cutting."
+When the people landed they found the "streets" consisted of pegs and string, which ran through fern, toi-toi, manuka and tutu, across the stream, and up and over the hill soon to be called Bell Hill, and afterwards cut away to allow of the passage of Princes street through what was for many-years called "the Cutting."
 At first the settlers went into a huge barracks near the beach.
 This was divided into three compartments — the north end for the single women, the middle for the married people, and the end for the single men.
 This was all superintended by Captain Cargill and his medical adviser, Dr Manning, and it admirably served its purpose until huts and houses began to spring up.

 JAS.
 ADAMS.